Screening for Diabetes Mellitus in the U.S. Population Using Neural Network Models and Complex Survey Designs: NHANES diabetes case study

 \subsection{Model performance results}

-In our study, we meticulously evaluated seven predictive models for diabetes, focusing on a detailed comparison of their performance based on key metrics such as the area under the curve (AUC), accuracy, recall, precision, F1 score, and cross-entropy.
-We also considered the cost implications of deploying each model.
-The initial models, especially Models 1 to 4, gradually incorporated more clinical variables, starting from basic demographic information and extending to include physiological and metabolic markers like cholesterol and triglycerides.
-Model 4, which introduced metabolic markers into its variable set, demonstrated a significant boost in performance with an AUC of 0.74 and an accuracy of 67\%.
-This improvement underscored the value of including metabolic indicators in enhancing the model's diagnostic capabilities.
+We systematically evaluated seven predictive models for diabetes, assessing metrics including AUC, accuracy, recall, precision, F1 score, and cross-entropy, along with their respective operational costs.
+Models 1--4 progressively included more clinical variables, beginning with basic demographics and extending to physiological and metabolic markers like cholesterol and triglycerides.
+Model 4 significantly improved performance (AUC = 0.74; accuracy = 67\%) by incorporating metabolic markers.

-Diving deeper into the specifics, Model 5 represented a substantial advancement in predictive accuracy, achieving an AUC of 0.832 and an accuracy rate of 73.9\%, with precision standing at 77.4\%.
-This model was notably enhanced by the inclusion of glycosylated hemoglobin, a critical marker for diabetes, highlighting the strategic importance of selecting relevant clinical variables to improve model efficacy.
+Model 5 further advanced predictive performance, reaching an AUC of 0.832 and accuracy of 73.9\%, notably due to the inclusion of glycosylated hemoglobin (HbA1c).
+Model 7, the most comprehensive, achieved the highest performance (AUC = 0.92; accuracy = 81\%; precision = 78.6\%), benefiting from an extensive integration of clinical variables.

-Model 7, our most advanced configuration, showcased the highest performance levels across all evaluated metrics, with an impressive AUC of 0.92, accuracy of 81\%, and precision of 78.6\%.
-The success of Model 7 can be attributed to its comprehensive integration of a wide range of clinical variables, meticulously chosen to capture the complex nature of diabetes.
-The analysis of costs associated with each model revealed a clear link between a model's complexity and its operational costs, with Model 7 standing out for its precision despite being the most costly option.

-Our investigation highlights the critical role of variable selection in enhancing the predictive power of models for diabetes.
-The notable improvements in model performance from Models 1 through 7, particularly with the inclusion of a broader set of clinical variables in the more advanced models, advocate for a deliberate and informed approach to selecting variables.
-Such a strategy not only maximizes the accuracy of predictions but also underscores the need to balance the enhanced predictive capabilities against the practical considerations of cost and implementation in a clinical setting.
-The outcomes of this study encourage a thoughtful approach to developing predictive models for diabetes, prioritizing the careful selection of variables to achieve the best balance between accuracy, cost-effectiveness, and clinical utility.
+Our analysis reveals a clear relationship between model complexity, accuracy, and operational costs.
+The significant performance gains observed from Model 1 to Model 7 underscore the importance of careful variable selection, highlighting the necessity of balancing enhanced predictive accuracy with practical considerations of cost and feasibility in clinical settings.